 Composite Score Calculation

 The GPI Player of the Year composite score is the sum of all individual event scores.
-To help ensure that the GPI PoY overall composite score is not skewed by instances of players performing in an unusually large number of events during a given calendar year, the GPI PoY caps the number of individual event scores for both the first and second halves of the calendar year.
-The number of event scores capped for each half-year period is determined by taking the mean number of finishes in live tournaments for the group of players that are in the Top Fifty of the Global Poker Index.
+To help ensure that the GPI PoY overall composite score is not skewed by instances of players performing in an unusually large number of events during a given calendar year, the GPI PoY caps the number of individual event scores for the calendar year.
+The number of event scores capped is determined by taking the mean number of finishes in live tournaments for the group of players that are in the Top Fifty of the Global Poker Index.
 Administration to determine the mean number of finishes is performed at the beginning of each calendar year.
-Once the mean number of finishes is determined, that is the cap for the number of individual scores that are counted for the two half-year periods.
-For any player with more individual scores than the cap for the half year period, the highest individual event scores are calculated as part of the composite score, while the lower individual event scores are discarded.
+Once the mean number of finishes is determined, that is the cap for the number of individual scores that are counted for the year.
+For any player with more individual scores than the cap for the year, the highest individual event scores are calculated as part of the composite score, while the lower individual event scores are discarded.

 GPI Player of the Year Standings